 Great Moments with Mr. Lincoln is an unheralded Disneyland classic.
 That’s where we’re headed next.
 Give yourself a few minutes to explore the gallery that doubles as a queue.
 Some of the artwork and models are breathtaking as is the classic attraction.
 After the attraction take a quick jaunt up to Main Street Train Station and catch a full circle ride on the Disneyland Railroad.

 Once you’re off the Disneyland Railroad, head back down Main Street and hang a left towards Adventureland.
 Our last bit of slowing it down comes way of Walt Disney’s Enchanted Tiki Room.
 Go inside the queue for the attraction, grab a Dople Whip Float and enjoy this classic.
 Along with all of these slower rides, keep your FastPasses going if applicable.

 The next three steps could be moved around depending on the time of year.
 One of our favorite places in Disneyland is the walkway along Rivers of America.
 That’s where we’ll be taking in the sunset tonight.
 Actually, we recommend a ride on the Mark Twain Riverboat during sunset with a stroll around river preceding the boat ride.
 There is nothing more peaceful in Disneyland than a sunset cruise on the Mark Twain.

 If you were ahead of schedule in this itinerary and made it to this part of the itinerary by late afternoon then consider exploring Pirate’s Lair on Tom Sawyer Island.
-This is a fun area to explore and a nice way to spend an afternoon.
 There are many paths to explore and fun bridges and little playgrounds to enjoy.